 Amazon has also taken up contextual advertisements by employing smart home devices for recommending more of their items to customers.

-IoT can also be employed by retailers for displaying real time advertisements to consumers to sell more items and garner greater revenue.
-One such IoT device which would assist the retailers in this case is Beacon.
-Beacons are basically tiny transmitters which are capable of transmitting signals to nearby devices by employing low energy Bluetooth signals.
+IoT can also be employed by retailers for displaying real-time advertisements to consumers to sell more items and garner greater revenue.
+One such IoT device which would assist the retailers, in this case, is Beacon.
+Beacons are basically tiny transmitters that are capable of transmitting signals to nearby devices by employing low-energy Bluetooth signals.

-For instance if a buyer has entered a store to buy noodles and proceeded to visit the counter, the LED display could start showcasing an advertisement of chilli sauce, tempting the buyer to purchase the product to complement his dish.
+For instance, if a buyer has entered a store to buy noodles and proceeded to visit the counter, the LED display could start showcasing an advertisement of chili sauce, tempting the buyer to purchase the product to complement his dish.
 This is how in-store advertising can aid in garnering more sales.

 IoT can be employed by retailers to display ads and reach out to people near their stores.
-For instance let’s take the example of beacons again.
-These can be installed by retailers outside of their stores which can connect to the bluetooth enabled smartphones of people nearby, enabling them to receive ads about the store items to tempt the people to enter.
-These beacons can also be connected to the cameras installed nearby the stores for aiding in sending out personalised ads to the people nearby.
-For instance, Coca Cola aims to employ its connected vending machines as advertising platforms for sending out intriguing information to nearby customers.
+For instance, let’s take the example of beacons again.
+These can be installed by retailers outside of their stores which can connect to the Bluetooth-enabled smartphones of people nearby, enabling them to receive ads about the store items to tempt the people to enter.
+These beacons can also be connected to the cameras installed nearby the stores for aiding in sending out personalized ads to the people nearby.
+For instance, Coca-Cola aims to employ its connected vending machines as advertising platforms for sending out intriguing information to nearby customers.

 Targeting consumers on the basis of their motives or intentions towards a particular brand if termed as Intent Marketing.
 This form of marketing aids businesses to boost their marketing and advertising tactics for garnering more fruitful results.
 There’s a number of ways from which brands can gain from intent marketing such as by setting the bar for an ideal customer, helping advance customer engagement, and in boosting content marketing.
 Yet for making intent marketing possible IoT becomes a crucial component.
 The IoT devices aid in gathering data which in turn can be leveraged by advertisers to discover the intent of the customers.